osa-ora/hr-mcp-agent-demo/README.md

 <img width="1493" height="740" alt="Screenshot 2026-06-07 at 10 38 42 AM" src="https://github.com/user-attachments/assets/7305e746-a836-42f9-afbf-5771b8f3f8da" />

-You can then use the better quality agent that is skill based using:
+You can then use the better quality agent, that filter the mcp tools based on the needed skills to respond to customer specific request, using:
 ```bash

 source .venv/bin/activate